 | Base vehicle | Toyota HiAce 200 Series (Well Cab) | Toyota HiAce 200 Series | Nissan Caravan E26 Series (Chair Cab) |

-| Body | Wide, Super Long, High Roof | Standard width, long, high roof | Standard Width, Super Long, High Roof |
+| Body Dimensions | Wide, Super Long, High Roof | Standard width, long, high roof | Standard Width, Super Long, High Roof |

-| Interior dimensions | 約7.3㎡ | 約4.6㎡ | 約5.3㎡ |
+| Interior Area | 約7.3㎡ | 約4.6㎡ | 約5.3㎡ |

 | Comparison Criteria | BridgeMAIT vehicle | Standard HiAce | Standard Caravan |